gislite/webgis-pub/webgis-rst/webgis-src/part4/ch13_leaflet/sec04_interactive_maps/section.rst

    opacity: 0.7;
    }}

-Enjoy results at the top of this page, or on a separate page.
+Enjoy <a href="./leaflet_choropleth/choropleth.html">results</a> at the top of this page, or on a separate page.